 You should receive an immediate decision approving or denying the request.
 If approved, the new credit limit will appear in your account and will be immediately available for you to use.

 Citibank also periodically grants higher credit limits to select cardholders who meet certain criteria.
-There is no surefire way of being automatically granted a higher credit limit, but keeping your account in good standing, making sure your income and housing information is updated and paying your credit card bills on time and in full definitely help.
+There is no surefire way of being automatically granted a higher credit limit.
+But keeping your account in good standing, making sure your account information is updated and making on-time payments will definitely help.
 It’s also worth keeping an eye on your credit score to know whether it’s taken any dips that could benefit from some improvement.

 Citibank typically uses a soft pull, or soft inquiry into your credit history, to evaluate initial credit limit increase requests.
 That will not affect your credit score.
-But if you’re not satisfied with the increase amount that Citibank approves you for, you can request an even bigger credit limit increase.
-A request for credit above what Citibank offers will require a hard pull of your credit report.
+But in certain situations the issuer might ask for your permission to do a hard pull of your credit report.
 As a result, there will be a slight, but temporary, drop in your credit score.